 Entry Fee \$ 24.00 Date Paid / / 2024

-School: School: School ID #:
+School: Sc chool ID #:

 Title of Project:

 School OSA Coordinator's Name:

-Year Level: $\square$ Primary $\square$ Secondar У

-$\Box$ Tick ( $\checkmark$ ) if you intend seeking a patent and do not want yo ur entry publicly displayed.
+Year Level: ☐ Primary ☐ Secondar ☐ Tick (✓) if you intend seeking a patent our entry publicly displayed.

-Information on how to enter, conditions of enter Participation in this competition is deemed accommodition www.oliphantscienceawards.com.au.
-SASTA reserves the right, at any time, to verify entrant who submits an entry that is not in accomprocess.
-Entry is open only to South Australian School of the eligible entrant's name, school other nominated forms of print and media.
-SASTA's decision is final and no correspondence of the eligible entrant's name, school other nominated forms of print and media.
-SASTA's decision is final and no correspondence of the eligible entrant's name, school other nominated forms of print and media.
-SASTA's decision is final and no correspondence of the eligible entrant's name, school other nominated forms of print and media.
-Except for any unused portion of a prize, are noted for including prizes sated must be color collection dates.
-Except for any liability that cannot be excluded all liability (including negligence), for any personal direct, indirect, special or consequential, arising arising out of the following: (a) any technical domains out of the following: (a) any technical domains out of the following: (a) any technical domains out of the following: (b) any theft, unauthorised access or third part or misdirected (whether or not after their receivant variation in prize value to that stated in the or (f) use of a prize including attendance at even sasta Journal or Newsletter publications.
-SASTA is the South Australian Science Teachers Committee and Volunteers. the validity of entries and cordance with these Terms with these Terms with their teachers acknown and photograph to be distributed by law, SASTA (including and injury; or any loss or a gin any way out of the C lifficulties or equipment may interference; (c) any entitle the same and Conditions wents included as part of the try or a copy of your entits, on SASTA websites and and Conditions, as I d entrants in its sole as and Conditions of a to 12.
-Wledge that they have splayed on the SAST eable and cannot be for prizes damaged med entries will be a its officers, employ damage (including I competition, including and including I competition (whether try or prize claim there as on beyond the sis; (e) any tax liability the prize.
-Ty can be used and disocial media, and discretion and to disqualify and who tampers with the entry are received parental / guardia TA Website and published in the taken as cash.
-It discretely destroyed following final advices and volunteers) excludes a cost of opportunity); whether ag, but not limited to, where are or not under SASTA's controlly at is late, lost, altered, damage reasonable control of SASTA; (and incurred by a winner or entrolly or displayed by SASTA to used in part of full within the
+Information on how to enter, conditions of enter Participation in this competition is deemed active www.oliphantscienceawards.com.au.
+SASTA reserves the right, at any time, to verify entrant who submits an entry that is not in acceprocess.
+Entry is open only to South Australian School of the Prizes, or any unused portion of a prize, are noted.
+SASTA's decision is final and no correspondence of collection dates.
+Except for any liability that cannot be excluded all liability (including negligence), for any personal direct, indirect, special or consequential, arising arising out of the following: (a) any technical of (b) any theft, unauthorised access or third part or misdirected (whether or not after their rece any variation in prize value to that stated in the or (f) use of a prize including attendance at even SASTA journal or Newsletter publications.
+SASTA is the South Australian Science Teachers Committee and Volunteers.
+I / We certify that I / we have read and an Oliphant Science Awards Competition.
+I / except where appropriate acknowledgments. ry, category information of ceptance of these Terms the validity of entries and cordance with these Term hildren in years Reception and their teachers acknow and photograph to be districted as advised.
+Unclaimed by law, SASTA (including onal injury; or any loss or ag in any way out of the Clifficulties or equipment may interference; (c) any entry interference; (c) any entry or a copy of your entry or a copy of your entry, on SASTA websites and sassociation incorporating agree to the Terms & Colored and conditions agree agree and conditions agree agr and rules form part and Conditions, as I dentrants in its sole as and Conditions or a to 12.
+Wledge that they has splayed on the SAST deable and cannot be for prizes damaged med entries will be gits officers, employ damage (including I competition, including all competition (whether try or prize claim the reason beyond the is; (e) any tax liability the prize.
+The prize and and a social media, and and the SASTA Olipha conditions outlined the completed entrest. of these Terms and Conditions. isted herein or at discretion and to disqualify any who tampers with the entry ave received parental / guardian TA Website and published in the taken as cash.
+It destroyed following final advice the sees and volunteers) excludes cost of opportunity); whether and published to, where the ror not under SASTA's control); at is late, lost, altered, damaged reasonable control of SASTA; (do incurred by a winner or entrantal of the sast of the sas

-□ I / We certify that I / we have read and a Oliphant Science Awards Competition.
-I / except where appropriate acknowledgme we also certify that the e completed entr y is my / our own work

 Signed (Project Coordinator)